rishabh625/pepipost-laravel-pepipost-driver/README.md

 ```
 include following function sendMail

-viewname.name sent as content of email
+viewname.name will be sent as content of email

 ```php
 function sendMail(){